I did not find a description of Fast mode and Interleave mode in the manual, what do these Dip switches do?

 Telco punch down blocks add interference and can introduce other electrical paths that will degrade performance or interfere with the data signal communications.
-The 1-pair or wire used should be terminated directly into a RJ-11 Telco or RJ-45 LAN jack and inserted into the LINE port of each 890 unit.
+The 1-pair or wire used should be terminated directly into a RJ-45 LAN jack and inserted into the Interlink port of each 860 PRO Rev A unit.

 If using Telco wire over 300ft, add a piece of twisted pair wiring to each end of the wire connection to the Ethernet Extender.
 This will boost the signal strength and increase your performance.